 What happens when an account goes to collections?

-In many cases, the collection agency doesn’t actually have all the information it needs to verify you ever owed the debt in the first place, and if they can’t produce the necessary documentation, they’re legally required to leave you alone.
+Often, the collection agency doesn’t actually have all the information it needs to verify you ever owed the debt in the first place.
+And if they can’t produce the necessary documentation, they’re legally required to leave you alone.

-This means all you need to do is prepare yourself to deal with collection agencies ahead of time, and know exactly what to say and do when they call.
+This means all you have to do is prepare yourself to deal with collection agencies ahead of time, and know exactly what to say and do when they call.

 What to Do When a Debt Collector Calls